arpitgo4/React-Redux-Scaffold/README.md

 docker build -t react-redux-scaffold .

 # Start the project
-docker run --rm -p 80:80 react-redux-scaffold
+docker run --rm --name react-redux-scaffold -d -p 80:80 react-redux-scaffold

 # Open web browser at http://localhost
 # You will see a sample Single Page Application